Free Range Egg Farms

 |H&L Premium Free Range Egg Farms|

 For eggs to be labelled free range, the Model Code of Practice says there should be a maximum of 1500 hens per hectare.
-In 2015 Choice identified which egg brands meet the Model Code.
+In 2018 Choice updated its list of which egg brands meet the Model Code.
 According to the report, this company uses a stocking density of 10,000 hens per hectare for its free range eggs, well in excess of the Model Code.

 Named and shamed in the 2013 CHOICE Shonky Awards.
 Ecoeggs, which claim to be free range, has a stocking rate of 20,000 hens per hectare.
 Choice say that's far too many for what most people would think of as "free range".